VT-Evia/dita-ot-actions/README.md

 - Under Workflow permissions, ensure that Read and write permissions is selected.
 This gives the GITHUB_TOKEN the necessary permission to push to the gh-pages branch.

 ---
-## A bit more how-to information
+## A Bit More How-to Information

-### Create Your Content in the "dita" Folder
+### Create Your Content in the `dita` Folder

 All of your DITA files (topics, maps, images, and other resources) should be placed inside the `dita` folder located within the repository.

 ### Trigger the GitHub Action for Publishing

-Once you have committed your changes (via GitHub or via Oxygen Content Fusion), the GitHub Action for publishing will automatically trigger and will run in the background.
+Once you have committed your changes, the GitHub Action for publishing will automatically trigger and will run in the background.

 The GitHub Action workflow is pre-configured to start every time you commit changes to the repository.
 It is defined in the `.github/workflows/ci.yml` file (CI stands for continuous integration), which runs the DITA Open Toolkit to process your DITA content and generate the output files (e.g., HTML, PDF).